gremo/react-directus/README.md

 npm install react-directus @directus/sdk@^10
 ```

 The `<DirectusProvider>` component makes the [Directus JavaScript SDK](https://docs.directus.io/reference/sdk/) available to any nested components that need to access it.
-You can optionally pass an `options` object to the provider, which will be passed to the Directus client as the [`init`](https://docs.directus.io/reference/sdk/#reference) parameter.
+You can optionally pass an `options` object to the provider, which will be passed to the Directus client as the [`init`](https://docs.directus.io/reference/sdk/#reference) parameter:

-### JavaScript

 ```jsx
 import { App } from './App';